The strength of the program is the connection between theory and practice.

 The Price School of Public Policy offers a Specialization in Social Justice that focuses on factors contributing to a range of social disparities and inequities, as well as challenges related to managing, planning, and policy making among diverse populations.

-MPL Core Courses
+MUP Core Courses

-- Comparative International Development (PPD 526)
+- Urban and International Development

-- The Legal Environment of Planning (PPD 529)
+- Legal Environment of Planning

-In addition to elective units within the student’s concentration, MPL students complete additional electives for a total of 16 units.
+In addition to elective units within the student’s concentration, MUP students complete additional electives for a total of 16 units.
 These units may be taken as part of an International Lab, from another concentration in planning, a specialization, a certificate program, or from other related fields.